WGLab/icages/doc/user-guide/startup.md

+## Important notice

+As iCAGES depends on modules to call web API of DGIdb, please make sure that your PC/Mac is connected to the Internet.
+Thanks!

 ## ANNOVAR input

 For beginners, the easiest way to use iCAGES is to annotate somatic mutations in [ANNOVAR](http://annovar.openbioinformatics.org/) input format with reference genome version hg19.
 This exemplary input file is provided in iCAGES package.